 When you decide to make any place your home, you need to learn as much about that place as possible to prevent a costly mistake.
 This is especially true when you’re moving to another country.
 Because I’d already visited Olongapo City a few times, I already knew a lot of things about it.
 Still, I did some research before discussing it with my wife.

 After the end of World War II, the United States granted independence to the Philippines on July 4, 1946.
 The Philippines, however, recognizes and celebrates their original Independence Day of June 12, 1898.

-The Subic Bay naval base governed Olongapo until the lobbying efforts of James Gordon (half American, half Filipino) resulted in Olongapo being turned over to the Philippines and converted into a municipality in 1959.
+The Subic Bay Naval Station governed Olongapo City until the lobbying efforts of James Gordon (half American, half Filipino) resulted in Olongapo City being turned over to the Philippines and converted into a municipality in 1959.
 Mayor James Gordon succeeded in having it reconverted to a chartered city in 1966.
-Although Olongapo resides within the borders of the Zambales province, it administers itself autonomously.
+Although Olongapo City resides within the borders of the Zambales province, it administers itself autonomously.

 Since that time, new businesses both in Olongapo City and at the freeport zone have sprung up and the economy is better now than it was before, at least in my opinion.

 Olongapo City is broken down into 17 administrative subdivisions called barangays, the smallest of the subdivisions in the country.
 Formerly known as barrios (from the Spanish history, and some areas are still called that), it’s the native Filipino term for a village, district or ward.

 I live in the barangay of Santa Rita.
 When I was in Olongapo City in the 1980s, the real population of the city was estimated at over 100,000 people.
 As of the 2010 census, there are more than 220,000 living in Olongapo City.
 It seems like it’s grown much more but I’m sure it’s just because of the increase in private vehicles.